Azusa, California: Superfund site

-Aerojet, the rocket engine manufacturer, had a plant in Azusa from World War II to 2001.
+Aerojet, a rocket engine manufacturer, had a plant in Azusa from World War II to 2001.
 In 1980, it was determined that under Aerojet's facility there was TCE water contamination in the groundwater, whose plume was entering the aquifer under the city and of the San Gabriel Valley groundwater basin.
 The San Gabriel Valley aquifer is very valuable, providing most of the drinking water in the area at a fraction of the cost of water imported by aqueducts.
 In 1985, the U.S. EPA declared it a Superfund Site.

 In 1997, additional chemical contamination, mostly NDMA and ammonium perchlorate, was found in the site's groundwater.
 Aerojet was named the Responsible Party for the groundwater remediation (cleanup) work and expenses.
 Aerojet sold the property in 2001 to Northrop Grumman Corporation, but remained the Responsible Party for the pollution.

 In a 2002 court decision, Aerojet and seven other San Gabriel Valley groundwater polluters agreed to provide funding to build and operate six water-treatment facilities.
 One of the main contaminants is perchlorate, a carcinogenic component of rocket fuels produced by Aerojet.

-Government and infrastructure
+Government

-Azusa's City Council elections were held on a Tuesday after the first Monday in March in odd-numbered years until the 2017 election.
-Effective with the 2020 California Primary election, it will be held on a Tuesday after the first Monday in March of even-numbered years.
+City Council elections were held on a Tuesday after the first Monday in March in odd-numbered years until the 2017 election.
+Effective with the 2020 California Primary election, they are held on a Tuesday after the first Monday in March of even-numbered years.
 The Mayor is elected to a two-year term, City Council members are elected to a four-year term and elected at-large.